Skip to main content

 Can I move my WordPress site to a bespoke build?

 Yes.
 Content, URLs and SEO redirects all come across.
-Your blog posts, pages, images and URLs stay the same — Google doesn't notice the swap.
+Your blog posts, pages, images and URLs stay the same, so Google doesn't notice the swap.

 How much is the hourly rate for extras?

-Small and fair — I'll tell you up front before any work starts, and quote in advance so you never get a surprise invoice.
+Quoted up front before any work starts, so you never get a surprise invoice.
 Most small add-ons are a couple of hours, not a couple of days.

 Is WordPress actually insecure, or is that exaggerated?